 In a recent NEJM roundtable, Dr. Atul Gawande, summed it up with this reference to "a new culture in practicing medicine" in which physicians will "prioritize our responsibilities as shepherds of scare social resources to the same extent that we've historically prioritized our responsibilities for providing benefits to our specific patients" This, or course, is nothing new.
 The American Board of Internal Medicine Foundation (ABIMF) and the ACP has been promoting this notion of physicians as stewards of resources as part of the new Medical Professionalism which debuted in prime time in 2002 in a well funded campaign.
 ABIMF received some $ 13 million from the ABIM which apparently represented receipts well in excess of costs of the various testing programs ABIM administers to internists.
 Another $ 5 million was in the form of a grant from the Robert Wood Johnson Foundation,

-The Choosing Wisely campaign is well funded and is in part funded ironically by thousands of internists who sent off their checks to take a certification exam not to support a political, philosophical campaign whose mission appears to be to usher in the medicine of the collective.
+The Choosing Wisely campaign is well funded and is in part funded ironically by thousands of internists who sent off their checks to take a certification exam likely unaware their payments to ABIM is used in part to support a political, philosophical campaign whose mission appears to be to usher in the medicine of the collective.

 It gets ever worse.Consider the following comments of Dr. John Benson Jr,former CEO of ABIM and ABIMF: (my underlining)

 " ABIM could require candidates to achieve a perfect score on questions

 related to costs and redundant care as a requirement for admission to

 If a candidate does not learn the Choosing Wisely catechism or some other subjective view of what is and is not high value to the letter she would not even be "allowed" to take the certification exam.